-Choices curriculum units are available in three formats: print, web-based Digital Editions, and PDF.
+Choices curriculum units are available in two formats: print and web-based Digital Editions.

-Our curriculum units in print format include a Student Text with student readings and a separate Teacher Resource Book with lesson plans and related materials.
+Our curriculum units in the print format include a Student Text with student readings and a separate Teacher Resource Book with lessons and related materials.
 Our Digital Editions format includes all of the same materials on a web-based platform.
-Our PDF format includes the Student Text and Teacher Resource Book in a single file and can be purchased and downloaded directly from our website or shipped on a thumb drive (for purchase orders or for series).

 Student Texts from the Choices Program are usually about 45 to 60 pages long and contain all of the student readings for a curriculum unit.
 These readings reflect up-to-date historiography and aim to tell an inclusive, responsible history.
 They are written by the Choices Program’s curriculum developers and reviewed by scholars.